-German military: big budget, little efficiency | DW | 18.03.2022
+German military: Big budget, little efficiency | DW | 18.03.2022

 TI found that the government, by transferring expertise to the private sector, had gradually allowed the sellers of military equipment to tell them what is the best equipment to buy.
 Staff capacity to make independent assessments has been compromised.
 Citing one example, TI noted that in 2012, an independent review team in the Defense Ministry that was supposed to be a "safeguard against ill-advised procurement decisions" was folded into the ministry's political department, "effectively dissolving it."

-Peter Conze, TI co-founder and Senior Advisor for Defence and Security Policy for Transparency Germany, doesn't think that corruption is anything like endemic in the German military procurement process, but he recognized the problems uncovered by the "consultancy affair."
+Peter Conze, TI co-founder and senior adviser for defense and security policy for Transparency Germany, doesn't think that corruption is anything like endemic in the German military procurement process, but he recognized the problems uncovered by the "consultancy affair."
 "Clearly too many private contracts were handed out, instead of competitive tenders with price comparisons," he said.
 "They were too careless with contracts, they hired consultants too quickly, and they used networks — they often brought their own acquaintances on board with contracts."

 In other words, throwing money at the Bundeswehr may not automatically make it more effective.